Important Global Message

-Selection is based on the following criteria:
+Selection is based, but not limited to, the following criteria:

-- Proposer’s past performance and experience;
+- Proposer’s experience and past performance;

-- Proposer’s construction financial capability;
+- Proposer’s financial capability;

 - Proposer’s approach to meeting time schedule and budgets;

-- Proposer’s marketing skills and ability reach eligible households.
+- Proposer’s marketing skills and ability reach eligible households;

 Privately-owned property that is located within the Infill Target Areas and is suitable for the development of affordable single family housing can be entered into the Program by filing an Application for Private Lots with the Infill Housing Program.